silvrwolfboy/scripts/README.md

 Programs Descriptions
 ---------------------
+* add cordova app (android) maker script - You'll need an emptyproject of cordova with android platform installed to run (name the dir as emptyProject)

 * centos6 - Scripts for centos6, to configure local cpanm and root httpd install.

 * mkreadme.c - C program to generate README.md and LICENSE (all license can be found in licenses/ directory) templates.